fhightower/page-monitor/README.md

 This program is designed to be a simple solution for monitoring a website for changes.
 It can be easily run as a cronjob.

+If you use [ThreatConnect](https://threatconnect.com/), there is a playbook to monitor a webpage [here](https://github.com/fhightower/page-monitor-playbook).

+There are more complete services like [Visual Ping](https://visualping.io/) that do the same thing (and more) as this script.
+I cannot vouch for any of these services as I haven't used them, but you may want to look into them.

 ## Usage
 **usage:** page_monitor.py [-h] email_address email_account_password